-An enum literal expression is a Java identifier, with syntax specified by enum_literal, and may only occur as the right operand of a set assignment or =/<> equality comparison.
+An enum literal expression is a Java identifier, with syntax specified by enum\literal, and may only occur as the right operand of a set assignment or =/<> equality comparison.
 It is assigned the type of the left operand of the assignment or comparison.
-The type must be a Java enum type, and the identifier must be the name of an enumerated value of the enum type.
-For example, day <> MONDAY is a legal comparison expression.
+The type must be a Java enum type, and the identifier must be the name of an enumerated value of the enum type including the fully qualified Java enum class name.
+For example, day <> java.time.DayOfWeek.MONDAY is a legal comparison expression.